ro0mquy/yannikzimmermann-de/content/_index.md

 {{< Alan.inline >}}{{`
 <blockquote>
-    Yannik is curious and unafraid to take risks and try new things.
+    Yannik is curious, unafraid to take risks and try new things.
     <footer>
         —
 		<cite class="author">